shortjij/MyPortfolio/content/post/2020-12-01-r-rmarkdown/index.en.md

 ---
-title: "Hello R Markdown"
+title: 'Some Programs'
-author: "Frida Gomam"
+author: 'Juliana'
 date: 2020-12-01T21:13:14-05:00
 categories: ["R"]
-tags: ["R Markdown", "plot", "regression"]
+tags: ["R Markdown", "linguisitcs"]
 ---

-# R Markdown
+# Praat

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.